Chami Rupasinghe · Engineering Project Manager · Apple Hardware 1 / 10

 Weekly

-T-Minus Update & OKR review
+T-Minus Update

 R/Y/G dashboard all workstreams; blocker triage; milestone countdown for major releases; OKR progress review